MButros/MButros.github.io/_pages/books.md

 {% include base_path %}

-## “THE MAN WHO DOESN’T READ GOOD BOOKS HAS NO ADVANTAGE OVER THE MAN WHO CAN’T READ THEM” – Mark Twain
+## “THE MAN (PERSON) WHO DOESN’T READ GOOD BOOKS HAS NO ADVANTAGE OVER THE MAN (PERSON) WHO CAN’T READ THEM” – Mark Twain

 ### Here is a list of books I enjoyed reading:
 ### Non – Fiction